-RIL Labs is the R&D website for RIL Partner AB.
-(Read more).
+RIL Labs is the R&D part of RIL Partner AB.

 Basic PUB/SUB connection with ZeroMQ in Python

 Nov 13, 2019: ZeroMQ is a great way to quickly and simply send messages between multiple programs running on the same or different computers.
 It is very simple and robust since it doesn't need any central server.
 Instead it talks directly between the programs through sockets, TCP-connections o ...

 Nov 2, 2019: Folks in the Go community have championed so called table-driven tests (see e.g. this post by Dave Cheney and the Go wiki) as a way to quickly and easily writing up a bunch of complete test cases with inputs and corresponding expected outputs, and looping over them to execute the ...

 Apr 27, 2019: We just wanted to share that the paper on our Go-based workflow library, SciPipe, was just published in GigaScience: